An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: V-Model Concept for Building ML-enabled Systems

 \\

-This construct captures the architectural design that describes the elements, interfaces, and the expected performance based on requirements (V4ML2).
+SE3 captures the architectural design that describes the elements, interfaces, and expected performance based on requirements.
 According to the practitioners, given the complexity of the ML component, it is especially important to pay closer attention to the interfaces of the ML components to other components and other systems/subsystems.
-Meanwhile, it's also critical to have design at the system level to avoid potential system wide issues caused by ML components, as mentioned in proposition CP2.
+Meanwhile, it's also critical to have design at the system level to avoid potential system-wide issues caused by ML components, as mentioned in proposition PR2.

-\subsubsection{V4ML4: User Scenarios and Rationale (SE4: Concept of Operation)}
+\subsubsection{SE4: User Scenarios and Rationale (Concept of Operation)}

 \\